-Real-time fog detection from a b&w on-board camera has been lightly covered in the literature.
-Most important works can be found in [11], [12], [13].
-In these papers, Hautière et al. showed that based on the effects of Koschmieder's Law [14], light gets diffuse because of the particles of water floating in the air.
-Using this effect, gray level variation in the horizon is used to measure the amount of fog in the image and then give an estimation of the visibility distance.

-Based on the explained idea, we found out someother characteristic effects that are present on the images under fog conditions.
-In order to robust fog detection the two main characteristics we notice in a foggy image are the decrease of the visibility distance on the image, and the scene blurring due to the loss of high frequency components.
+The Fog detection topic has not been widely covered in the literature, although there are some approaches.
+The most important work can be found in [3], [4], [5].
+In these papers, Hautière et al. showed that based on the effects of Koschmieder's Law [6], light gets diffuse because of the particles of water floating in the air when fog is present.
+Using this effect, gray level variation in the horizon is used to measure the amount of fog in the image and then computing an estimate of the visibility distance.
+Based on the explained idea, we found out another characteristic effects that are present on the images under fog conditions.
+The two main characteristics we notice in a foggy image are the decrease of the visibility distance on the image, and the scene blurring due to the loss of high frequency components.

-Then, as difference with other works existing in the state of the art, our algorithm has to comply with the following conditions:
+Then, our algorithm has to comply with the following conditions:

 - Results have to be accurate, i.e. all foggy situations have to be detected properly, whereas the false alarm probability (i.e. determine fog when the image is not foggy) has to be zero. - The algorithm has to be fast and able to work under real time constraints.
-This is in fact an important constraint for a diagnosis function, since they are going to be integrated into more complex intelligent vehicles systems which consume a lot of computing resources.

-• The algorithm has to be able to manage with different day scenarios such as: sunny, cloudy, rainy ...
+This is in fact an important constraint for a diagnosis function, since they are going to be integrated into more complex intelligent vehicles systems which consume a lot of computing resources. - The algorithm has to be able to manage with different day scenarios such as: sunny, cloudy, rainy ...